 What to expect during your visits

 Compassion is the cornerstone of our gynecological care for kids.
 At Children’s Minnesota, we diagnose and treat pediatric or adolescent gynecological issues using a combination of knowledge, skill and a knack for connecting with kids and teenagers, even when it comes to the most delicate personal health issues.

 Preparing for a clinic visit

 If your child’s care journey starts in one of our gynecologist’s offices, knowing what to expect helps make the first visit less stressful.
-Before the visit, talk about it with your daughter.
-Show her a photo of the doctor from our directory.
+Before the visit, talk about it with your child.
+Show them a photo of the doctor from our directory.
 With younger kids, it may also help to draw pictures (stick figures work just fine!).
 Your child may also be asked to provide a urine sample.
 Don’t worry — we value privacy too.
 We don’t broadcast any requests — this is just between us and our patients.